Bhavin1996/Loan_service/README.md

 ## Testing the Application

 Unit tests are provided for the core functionalities.
-To run the tests: go test ./...
+- To run the tests use command - go test ./...

 This command will run all test in the project